rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 Export the definitions from the source virtual host to a file.
 This is available on the **Overview** page of the management UI (don't forget to select a single virtual host).
-Alternatively, you can export the definitions using the CLI with the folloiwing command:
+Alternatively, you can export the definitions using the CLI with the following command:

 ```bash
 rabbitmqadmin export -V OLD_VHOST OLD_VHOST.json